 Managing Large Spatial Datasets in Memory

-Managing large spatial datasets in memory requires attaching on-disk GeoPackages to a temporary :memory: SQLite database, routing queries through existing…
+Managing large spatial datasets in memory requires attaching on-disk GeoPackages to an in-memory SQLite connection, routing queries through existing…

-Managing large spatial datasets in memory requires attaching on-disk GeoPackages to a temporary :memory: SQLite database, routing queries through existing spatial indexes, and materializing only bounded result sets.
+Managing large spatial datasets in memory requires attaching on-disk GeoPackages to an in-memory SQLite connection, routing queries through existing spatial indexes, and materializing only bounded result sets.
 Never load entire feature tables into Python lists or GeoDataFrame objects.
 Instead, stream geometry WKB blobs and scalar attributes in fixed-size batches, explicitly detach the source database, and close the in-memory connection before the next processing cycle.
-This pattern keeps peak RAM under 500 MB even when querying 10M+ feature GeoPackages, while preserving spatial topology and attribute fidelity for offline-first workflows.
+This pattern keeps peak RAM manageable even when querying multi-million-feature GeoPackages, while preserving spatial topology and attribute fidelity for offline-first workflows.

 Why Standard Loading Fails

 Field GIS technicians and mobile developers routinely hit OS memory ceilings when parsing multi-gigabyte GeoPackages.
-The bottleneck isn’t disk I/O; it’s unbounded Python object allocation.
+The bottleneck is not disk I/O; it is unbounded Python object allocation.
 Loading a full table into memory forces the interpreter to hold every geometry, attribute, and index simultaneously.
 SQLite’s :memory: database bypasses disk latency but inherits strict lifecycle constraints: every open cursor, prepared statement, and GEOS context consumes heap space until explicitly released.
 For a broader overview of resource allocation patterns in data pipelines, see Python Integration & Database Workflows.

 When working with spatial data, Python’s garbage collector struggles with circular references inside geometry libraries (Shapely, Fiona, GEOS).
 Unmanaged allocations quickly exhaust available RAM, triggering swap thrashing or MemoryError exceptions.
 The solution is strict chunking combined with deterministic connection teardown.